 Under the regulations, the council is required to undertake a full review at least every four years.
 However, it has recently decided to undertake "light touch" reviews each year with a full review every fourth year.

-Jeremy Gould, a specialist public sector consultant and non-executive director of a NHS Trust.
+- Jeremy Gould, a specialist public sector consultant and non-executive director of an NHS Trust.

 - Nigel Boswell, a retired quantity surveyor with significant experience as a magistrate within the county.

 - Patricia Chelley-Steeley, a Professor of Finance at the University of Birmingham Business School, who has experience of HR, salaries, benchmarking, research etc.

 - Neal Hounsell, who has extensive experience at senior level in local government and as a Best Value Inspector with the Audit Commission and CPA Inspection Team working with Ofsted and the Care Quality Commission.

 The role of the Independent Remuneration Panel is to make recommendations to the council about allowances to be paid to councillors.

 The council must have regard to the recommendations and advice of the panel in determining the level of allowances payable.